 Bloomington Is a GreenStep City!

-Bloomington was named a Step 3 city at the June 2018 League of Minnesota Cities Conference.
+Bloomington was proudly named a Step 3 city at the June 2018 League of Minnesota Cities Conference.
 This program of the Minnesota Pollution Control Agency recognizes Minnesota cities for their efforts to incorporate sustainable practices in business and residential area.
-You can learn more about this achievement from the released article, or by viewing the Minnesota GreenSteps website for more information on how Bloomington is working to improve sustainability and quality of life for our community.
+You can learn more about this achievement from the released article, or by viewing the Minnesota GreenSteps website for more specific information on how Bloomington is working to improve sustainability and quality of life for our community.

 In April 2018, the City of Bloomington established an organics drop-off pilot program to collect organic materials to use in compost.
 With three locations opened, the program successfully welcomed more than 700 households in only the first 2 months of the program!